OmegaZerg/greyBeardsCompiler/README.md

 8. Implement textNodes
 9. Implement leafNodes
 10. Implement parentNodes
+11. Implement test suite - note sure if this will be UI based or not yet.
+Needs to test each section.
+12. Implement 'spellbook' for helper functions
 11. More stuff that im sure im forgetting...

 ##### Nice to have feature possibilities: